vasiliskou/Experimentation_Hub_for_RAG/README.md

 # Experimentation Hub for RAG

 The **Experimentation Hub for RAG** is a comprehensive framework to create, test, and benchmark different Retrieval-Augmented Generation (RAG) pipelines.
-It supports advanced RAG architectures such as Agentic RAG and Online RAG, among others.
+It supports advanced RAG architectures such as Agentic RAG and Graph RAG, among others.
 The hub allows you to experiment with various splitters, embedding models, vectorstores, document retrievers, rerankers, LLM generators, and agentic configurations, while in experiments you can measure key performance metrics such as retrieval latency and generation speed.
 Additionally, it provides a Gradio-based UI for interactively querying different RAG architectures and offers full scalability for customizing pipelines and running experiments at any scale.

 ---